-They are also very high-energy and need a ton of exercise and mental stimulation, so it is important to be sure that you have the time and energy to devote to your Australian shepherd.
+They are also very high-energy and need a ton of exercise and mental stimulation, so it is important to ensure that you have the time and energy to devote to your Australian shepherd.

-When you are training your Australian shepherd, remember that consistency and positive reinforcement are the keys to success.
+When training your Australian shepherd, remember that consistency and positive reinforcement are the keys to success.
 Always praise positive behaviors and ignore undesired behaviors such as nipping, biting, and barking.

 As long as you put in the time and effort, your Australian shepherd will make a wonderful addition to your family!